llnl/AMS/docs/source/index.rst

 --------

-AMS provides the end-to-end infrastructure to automate all steps in the process from training, testing, and deploying machine learning surrogate models in scientific applications.
-With simple code modifications, developers can integrate AMS into their scientific workflows to make multiphysics simulations:
+AMS provides the end-to-end infrastructure to automate all steps in the process from testing and deploying ML surrogate models in scientific applications.
+With simple code modifications, developers can integrate AMS into their scientific workflows to make multiphysics codes:

 * **Faster** - by replacing expensive evaluations with reliable surrogate models backed by verified fallbacks.